guptasu/mixer/doc/dev/adapters.md

 Every template also has two additional properties associated with it:

-* **Name: **Every template has a unique name.
+* **Name**: Every template has a unique name.
 Adapter code uses the name of the template to register with Mixer that it wants to consume `Instance` objects associated with a particular template.
 The template name is also used within operator config to provide template-specific fields to attribute mapping, which is used to create `Instance `objects.

-* **Template_variety: **Every template has a specific `template_variety` which can be either Check, Report or Quota.
+* **Template_variety**: Every template has a specific `template_variety` which can be either Check, Report or Quota.
 The template and its variety determine the signatures of the methods the adapter must implement for consuming the associated instances.
 The `template_variety` also determines under which of the core Mixer behaviors, check report or quota, the `instances` for the templates should be created and dispatched to adapters.

 ## Generated Go code